The Six-Pack After Fordham

 STATISTICALLY SPEAKING

 Linebacker Josiah Green and nickels Cam Best-Alston and Tyson Grimm each had a team-high four tackles for the Big Green, with seven others registering three stops each.
-Linebacker Cameron Lee was credited with two sacks with Green and linebacker Danny Cronin each collecting one.
+Linebacker Cameron Lee was credited with two sacks while Green and linebacker Danny Cronin each had one.
 Lee and Cronin each had two stops for a loss.

 Patrick Campbell had two pass breakups, with Lee and Jordan Washington each having one.

-The Big Green had eight players credited with rushes with Q jones (17-for-86 without a loss) and DJ Crowther (nine for 79) leading the way.
-In addition to Paxton Scott’s six catches for 121 yards tight end Chris Corbo caught three balls for 27 yards.
-Crowther caught three but being taken down behind the line he finished with negative yardage.
+The Big Green had eight players credited with rushes with Q Jones (17-for-86 without a loss) and DJ Crowther (nine for 79) leading the way.
+In addition to Paxton Scott’s six catches for 121 yards, tight end Chris Corbo caught three balls for 27 yards.
+Crowther showed his hands while catching three, but being taken down behind the line he finished with negative yardage.

 Davis Golick recovered from an early 26-yard effort to average 41.2 yards on five punts.
 Placekicker Owen Zalc, limited in the preseason because of injury, was perfect on extra points and booted a 40-yard field goal in his only attempt.
 Matisse Weaver handled the kickoffs with two touchbacks.